Install Docker Desktop on Windows

 If you haven’t already downloaded the installer (

 Docker Desktop Installer.exe), you can get it from Docker Hub.
 It typically downloads to your

 Downloadsfolder, or you can run it from the recent downloads bar at the bottom of your web browser.

-Follow the instructions on the installation wizard to accept the license, authorize the installer, and proceed with the install.
+Follow the instructions on the installation wizard to authorize the installer and proceed with the install.